KILTprotocol/sdk-js/docs/contribution-guide.md

 💡The linting rules for the example snippet are **not** the same as the SDK codebase linting rules.
 For example, the example snippet should make use of semicolumns.
 You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter should be enough to help you figure the rules out.

-Example of a method doc block that follows these guidelines:
+Example of a method docBlock that follows these guidelines:

 ```javascript
 /**